Strivin0311/ads-learning/testing/adversarial_attacks/README.md

 # Adversarial Attacks
-*Here's some resources about Adversarial Attacks*
+*Here're some resources about Adversarial Attacks*

 Intros:
 * Adversarial attacks in autonomous driving refer to attempts to fool or manipulate the systems of autonomous vehicles (AVs) using carefully crafted inputs known as adversarial examples.
 These examples are usually formed by introducing small perturbations to normal inputs (like images or sensor data) which lead the AV's machine learning models to make incorrect predictions or interpretations.